Supporting information required for the Disability Inclusion Profile

 Profile information form

-Schools must complete a profile information form as part of the profile request.
+Schools must complete a profile information form as part of the profile request via the DIFS Portal.
 This form collects information about the student and details of SSG members that will attend the profile meeting.
+Refer to: the .

 Optional school-wide adjustments form